rossmerr/graphblas/README.md

 A sparse linear algebra library

-Working in progress features: associative arrays, fuzzy algebra, and distributed arrays.
+Work in progress: associative arrays, fuzzy algebra, and distributed arrays.